-Though some of these regions from high-resolution models are not completely flat, a plane is fitted to each region for the purposes of texturing.
-This plane corresponds to the largest contiguous section of coplanar triangles, as most regions are characterized by small outcroppings from a largely planar surface, such as objects on a table or features protruding from a wall.
+features protruding from a wall.
 The 3D surface composing a region is then projected onto its calculated plane, and the resulting 2D planar polygon is used as the texturing surface.
 This 2D planar approximation provides a simple, yet approximately accurate surface onto which images can be projected in order to generate textures.
-However, 3D surfaces are still retained in order to achieve more accurate results when performing occlusion checks during the texturing process.
-To improve runtime during such occlusion checks, the triangles within all 3D surfaces are also loaded into a k-d tree for quick lookup.
-Thus, for high-resolution models, each region has both 3D geometry stored in a k-d tree for occlusion purposes, and an approximate 2D representation stored as the texturing surface.
+However, 3D surfaces are still retained in order to achieve accurate results when performing occlusion checks, and of course are used to generate the final textured model.
+Each region now has a set of triangles representing the original model geometry, as well as a planar approximation.

-At this point, we either have a series of planar regions from a low resolution model, or a set of planar approximations for regions as well as an associated k-d tree from a high resolution model.
 The task now is to generate a texture for each region.